ophian/ophian.github.io/_posts/2018-12-31-Serendipity-Styx-2.7.0-released.md

 It might again be a good idea to take the advantage of starting a new copy template before adapting each single theme change to your old copy themes!

-Read the [ChangeLog](https://github.com/ophian/styx/blob/2.7.0/docs/NEWS) or the commit [history](https://github.com/ophian/styx/commits/2.7.0) for more.
+Check out the [ChangeLog](https://github.com/ophian/styx/blob/2.7.0/docs/NEWS) for details or even read the commit [history](https://github.com/ophian/styx/commits/2.7.0) for more.
 See [download](https://github.com/ophian/styx/releases/tag/2.7.0)